woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 The purpose of Existence is just to be here right now,being what It is.
 It is totally sufficient in Itself at each instant.It has no purpose except Itself.
 It has no reason except Itself.The rose is not trying to be something else; it is in bliss to be what it is this moment.

-Clouds, rI'vers, trees, life itself — all of Existence is in adeep <u>ecstasy</u>.
+Clouds, rivers, trees, life itself — all of Existence is in adeep <u>ecstasy</u>.
 All except us humans.
 We humans are in secret misery because our mind can't accept this moment; we must try to be somewhere else.
 We must try to control.
 We must make decisions.
 The mind is always serious — there are things to be done.
 Even when we let go, even when we laugh its only on the surface.
 Deep down the mind is still serious.

 Existence, on the other hand, is playing.
 It is having fun with no goal.
 Yes, there is death.
 There is pain.
 But death is an <u>integral</u> part of life, its absolutely necessary to life.
 Life and death are not opposed to each other, they are two faces of the same thing.
 Death clears out the <u>rigidity</u>, the <u>calcification</u>, the stuckness, the willfulness, the dead <u>unbending</u> ness and thus makes life possible.